Settlement Agreements Solicitors

 When an employment dispute arises (due to say dismissal, redundancy, discrimination or a transfer) or there is potential for disciplinary action or a grievance, few people willingly choose to take the matter to an employment tribunal if there is another option.
 Settlement agreements offer a fast, effective way to amicably resolve a wide range of employment issues to the benefit of both employers and employees without the need for an employment tribunal.

 IBB Solicitors’ employment law team includes some of the region’s top-ranked employment lawyers with decades of experience representing employees of all levels in settlement negotiations.
 Having advised on thousands of settlement agreements, we are specialists in getting the best deals we can for our clients.

-We can provide experienced, friendly advice you need so you can be clear whether a settlement agreement your employer has offered reflects your best interests.
+Our settlement agreements solicitors provide experienced, friendly advice so you can be clear whether a settlement agreement your employer has offered reflects your best interests.
 Where we feel an agreement does not represent a fair deal for you, we can advise and represent you during settlement negotiations to help you achieve a more appropriate resolution.

 Where there are a number of employees requiring advice on settlement agreements, such as during large scale redundancies, we can attend your workplace and advise multiple employees.